earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-mid-term-final.md

 * Be sure to read more about the final project before proposing your mid term topic!

-## Submit your final mid-term presentation to D2L by 13 March 2017 @ 9AM
+## Submit your final mid-term presentation to D2L by 13 November 2017 @ 9AM

 ## Mid-Term Presentation Rubric